jcrashmiller/jcrashmiller.github.io/index.md

 #### 💼 **Custom Business Assessment** - $75/hour
 One-on-one consultation to evaluate your specific needs and create a personalized migration plan for your business.

-#### 🚀 **Complete Digital Liberation Package** - $500-800
+#### 🚀 **Complete Digital Liberation Package** - $500-$800
-Full implementation service: I assess your needs, recommend solutions, teaching you enough to make informed decsiions, and help you migrate to an independent tech stack.
+Full implementation service: I assess your needs, recommend solutions, teaching you enough to make informed decisions, and help you migrate to an independent tech stack.

 ---